-44. BROOKDALE'S failure to staff sufficiently results in caregivers' inability to respond promptly to call pendants, if at all.
+42. BROOKDALE'S failure to staff sufficiently results in caregivers' inability to respond promptly to call pendants, if at all.
 BROOKDALE has represented that residents who wear a call pendant, and pay a monthly fee for this service, may push a button to alert staff if they have an emergency, and staff will immediately respond to provide assistance.
-Residents with disabilities rely heavily on these call pendants for assistance with basic tasks and activities of daily living, as well as for emergencies.
-However, the call pendants do not notify staff of the resident's location should they not be in their room.
-A BROOKDALE San Ramon resident fell and hit his
+Residents with

-Fountaingrove fell, injured her head, pressed her call pendant, and waited thirty minutes bleeding profusely from her head before staff arrived.
+- 43. Moreover, contrary to Defendants' representations, staff do not immediately respond when residents use their call pendants.
+For instance, a resident in the BROOKDALE Paso Robles facility pushed her emergency pendant after falling in her room and waited 22 hours on the floor with broken bones until staff finally found her.
+A resident at BROOKDALE Fountaingrove fell, injured her head, pressed her call pendant, and waited thirty minutes bleeding profusely from her head before staff arrived.
 She died 10 days later.
 In January 2017, a former resident of BROOKDALE Fountaingrove waited three hours for staff to respond to a call.

-BROOKDALE's policy and practice of not maintaining its call pendant system properly and of not providing sufficient staff to respond to call pendants deprives residents with disabilities of full and equal enjoyment of its goods, services, facilities, and benefits.

-Defendants' facilities throughout California.
+BROOKDALE's policy and practice of not maintaining its call pendant system properly and of not providing sufficient staff to respond to call pendants deprives residents with disabilities of full and equal enjoyment of its goods, services, facilities, and benefits. - 44.
+Community Care Licensing records indicate lengthy emergency response times at Defendants' facilities throughout California.
 For example, in February 2017 a licensing inspector found that staff at BROOKDALE Riverside routinely took over 10 minutes to respond to emergency pendant calls, and on one occasion took 36 minutes to respond.
 At BROOKDALE Orangevale, a licensing inspector tested an emergency call pendant during a January 2017 visit and found that it took over 45 minutes for facility staff to respond.
 At BROOKDALE North Tarzana, a review of the facility's records revealed numerous response times of over 30 minutes, including multiple response times of over an hour.
 A licensing inspector who tested emergency pull cords at BROOKDALE Chatsworth found that it took staff 24 minutes to respond during a June 2016 inspection; during another visit, the inspector found that it took staff 30 minutes to respond, and that they did so only after the inspector alerted the facility administrators.
 At BROOKDALE Oceanside, an inspector found that as of April and May 2016, there were times when staff did not answer residents' calls for 15 to 45 minutes.
 The inspector's report noted that there were only two direct caregivers on duty during the day and evening shifts at the facility, which has a capacity of 186 residents, and that those caregivers were responsible for numerous tasks in addition to answering emergency calls on two floors.
 Community Care Licensing cited BROOKDALE Fountaingrove at the end of March 2017 after a review of the pendant system report revealed many instances of extremely lengthy response times, noting in particular a pendant pressed at 5:23 p.m. which was not answered for over 39 minutes and a pendant set off at 5:45 p.m. to which staff did not respond for one hour and 27 minutes.